torognes/vsearch/README.md

 ## Download and install

+The latest releases of VSEARCH are available [here](https://github.com/torognes/vsearch/releases).

 Binary executables of VSEARCH version 0.3.2 are available in the `bin` folder for [GNU/Linux on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-0.3.2-linux-x86_64) and [Apple Mac OS X on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-0.3.2-osx-x86_64).
 These binaries include support for  input files compressed by zlib and bzip2 (with files usually ending in .gz or .bz2).

-Download the appropriate binary and make a symbolic link from `vsearch` to the binary in a folder included in your `$PATH`.
-You may for example use the following commands:
+Download the appropriate binary and make a symbolic link in a folder included in your `$PATH` from `vsearch` to the appropriate binary.
+You may use the following commands (assuming `~/bin` is in your `$PATH`):

 ```sh
 cd ~